teamwalnut/rescript-urql/docs/advanced.md

 # Advanced

-Curious to know more about the internals of `reason-urql`?
+Curious to know more about the internals of `rescript-urql`?
 You've come to the right place!

 ## The `response` variant

-`reason-urql` uses a special `variant` called `response` to make pattern matching on the results you get from your GraphQL API as easy as possible.
+`rescript-urql` uses a special `variant` called `response` to make pattern matching on the results you get from your GraphQL API as easy as possible.
 In JS land, users have to do something like the following:

 ```js
 // Inside a React component